Travis Jeppesen: Life and career

 Travis Jeppesen was born in Fort Lauderdale, Florida, and grew up in Charlotte, North Carolina.
 As a teenager, he studied writing under the playwright Naomi Iizuka.
 He later attended college at The New School, where he studied literature and philosophy.
 Upon graduation, he moved to Europe in 2001.

 Jeppesen's first novel, Victims, was selected by Dennis Cooper to debut his Little House on the Bowery series for Akashic Books in 2003; a Russian translation of the novel was published in 2005 by Eksmo.
 Written in a Southern Gothic vein, the novel is inspired in part by the UFO religious cult Heaven's Gate, which he researched extensively while working on the book.
 With its use of multiple narrators, dark absurdist comedy, and what Michael Miller, writing for the Village Voice, deemed its "schizophrenic logic" and "gleefully unique syntax," critics compared the novel's style to authors as diverse as William Faulkner, Kathy Acker, and Jean-Paul Sartre.

 Jeppesen followed Victims with a collection of poetry, Poems I Wrote While Watching TV.
 It was described by one critic as "synesthetic, kinetic poems hypersaturated with mass culture images, delivered in a tone that manages to sound simultaneously surreal and conversational."
 A second collection, Dicklung & Others, appeared in November 2009.
 That year, his play Daddy premiered at Hebbel am Ufer in Berlin, starring Vaginal Davis.

 Jeppesen's second novel, Wolf at the Door (Twisted Spoon Press), was completed during a residency at the Slovene Writers' Association in Ljubljana, and appeared in 2007.
 The book consists of two separate plot lines that never intersect.
 One concerns an aging artist suffering from a terminal illness who has removed himself to a small cabin to live out his final days, his sole contact being with a deaf-mute gravedigger with whom he is unable to effectively communicate.
 The second story centers on the nocturnal wanderings of a former porn star, who may or may not be a serial killer, in an unnamed Eastern European city.
 With its morbid themes and depictions of violence, the novel alienated many readers.
 Others, such as the writer Noah Cicero, championed the novel for its originality, dark humor, and linguistic ingenuity.
+"Toward the end," wrote another critic, "this unique style has a huge pay-off when the author, having established the reader’s context, liberates the prose from conventions and pushes toward the unknown with experiments in language.
+At times the novel disintegrates into an associative prose that is so fragmented it must be read aloud."